Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/try-it-component.md

 ---
-title: Try-It-Component
+title: Try-It-Components Demo
 description: 'Introduction/demo for TryIt Component'
 ---

 ## TryIt Component for nuxt/content

+### Introduction

 Try-It component is useful for technical writers who use code snippets to demonstrate JavaScript or HTML language peculiarities.
  <try-it-img src="nuxt-content.png" alt="ok"></try-it-img>
 Tri-It component adds capability to evaluate/run JavaScript (or HTML) snippet just on place, or in full screen mode.
-The component is used inside markdown content and doesn't break usual style of markdown text and formatting.
+The component is used inside markdown content and does not break usual style of markdown text and formatting.

+### Modes

+There are three modes of try-it-component:

-There are two modes of Try-It block:
+* Markdown document modes: There are two modes of the component inside markdown document:
-- "button mode" - button "TryIt" appears under the snippet and sends reader to the full screen mode;
+    * **Button mode** - button "TryIt" appears under the snippet and sends reader to the full screen mode;
-- "block mode" - snippet is transformed into the editable one and three buttons and evaluation screen appear under the snippet.
+    * **Block mode** - snippet is transformed into an editable one and three buttons and evaluation screen appear under the snippet.

-Full screen mode resembles block mode with one new button "Back To Continue Reading".
+* **Full screen** mode - is the same as a block mode, but occupies full screen and allows user to edit/run/evaluate and then go back with use of additional button "Back To Continue Reading".

+### Usage

 TryIt component doesn't require special preparation for JavaScript or HTML code snippets.
 For making it work it should be used usual codeblocks (see [link](https://content.nuxtjs.org/writing#codeblocks)).

-For example:
+#### Block
+Example:
 ```javascript[JavaScript]
 'use strict'
 function sayHi() {